SamFu1113/K3s-CodiMD/README.md

 remove existing containers and adopt all their resources to the new container.
 - Automatic bin packing: I could provide K8s with a cluster of nodes that it can use to run containerized tasks.
 I could tell K8s how much CPU and memory (RAM) each container needs.
 K8s can fit containers onto my nodes to make the best use of my resources.
 - Self-healing: K8s restarts containers that fail, replaces containers, kills containers that don’t respond to your user-defined health check, and doesn’t advertise them to clients until they are ready to serve.
 - Secret and configuration management: K8s lets me store and manage sensitive information, such as passwords, OAuth tokens, and SSH keys.
+You can deploy and

 ### Why choose K8s?
 - In a production environment, I need to manage the containers that run the applications and ensure that there is no downtime.